You have one or two marketing campaigns that are flopping grandly. Do you wonder what is happening?

-Consider this as a competitive marketing advantage – which we are giving you.
+Consider this a competitive marketing advantage – which I am giving you.

-If you’re new to our website, welcome.
-Please subscribe to our blog feed to get the latest from Financial Services Copywriting.
-Or follow us on Twitter to get a full feed of what happens around our social network.
+My name is Juan Israel Ortiz.
+Please subscribe to get the latest from my blog.
+And follow me on Twitter to get a full feed of what happens around my social network.

 And with introductions out of the way, let’s get started.